 Hope springs eternal that festivals will occur again at some point.
-As Parasite’s Best Picture–winning campaign proved, nothing creates buzz for a movie like a successful fest premiere, and for Oscar-watchers, the late-summer trio of Venice, Telluride, and Toronto separates the season’s wheat from the chaff, the Roma from the Life Itself.
+As Parasite’s Best Picture–winning campaign proved, nothing creates buzz for a movie like a successful fest premiere, and for Oscar-watchers, the late-summer festivals separate the season’s wheat from the chaff, the Roma from the Life Itself.
 There are supply-side incentives preventing this year’s slate from being canceled outright, too: Many festivals provide the revenue that funds their parent operations the rest of the year.
 Finally, many in the industry have clung to the return of festivals as a symbolic step on the road to normal, a sign that movies are finally back.

 There are numerous hurdles to getting there, besides the obvious question of safety.
 As Noah Cowan notes on IndieWire, the physical presence of celebrities is often the secret ingredient behind many festivals staying in the black; would an appearance over Zoom hold the same cache?
 For festivals that have built their brand on glamorous exclusivity, simply providing screening links for people to watch at home may be an uncomfortable experience in demystification.
 And while the FOMO a film festival brings out in those who aren’t there is a key part of their appeal, that vibe may hit differently in the age of quarantine: Amid a global pandemic, could anyone post from Venice without feeling like an asshole?